 At about 9:30 in the morning on October 15, 1891, Marcellus Gould, a superintendent at the Amoskeag Mills in Manchester, N.H., went hunting for engineer Samuel Bunker.
 What was going on with the steam power at the mill, Gould wanted to know?
 The delivery of power from the great shaft that ran mills 4, 5, 7 and 8 had been erratic all morning.

 Bunker replied: “There is nothing that I know of, but I’ll see.”
-With that he headed for the pit on the ground floor of mill Number 7 that housed the Amoskeag’s power plant.
+With that he headed for the pit that housed the Amoskeag’s power plant on the ground floor of mill No. 7.
 Those words were the last he ever uttered to another soul.
 Moments later the mill would explode.

 The Corliss Engine

-Marcellus Gould was a troubleshooting mill manager who worked at facilities from New Hampshire to Connecticut.
+Marcellus Gould was a troubleshooting mill manager who had worked at facilities from New Hampshire to Connecticut before the Amoskeag mill disaster.
 Gould was a one-time state senator in New Hampshire.
 He had an eye for constructing facilities and a knack for making mills profitable.
 He worked to generate sales of the latest fabrics while managing the revenue streams from worker housing and keeping wages in check.

 After asking Bunker to check out the power plant, Gould stepped into a tunnel that ran between the mills to return to mill 5, where the inconsistency of the power had been slowing the work of carders.
 He was halfway along the tunnel when the Corliss blew apart.